ScriptRaccoon/pool-game/README.md

-# Billard game with JavaScript
+# Pool Billiard game with JavaScript